aiven/devportal/docs/products/flink/reference/flink-limitations.rst

-Aiven for Apache Flink® Limitation
+Aiven for Apache Flink® limitation
 ==================================

 There are likely differences between Aiven for Apache Flink and an Apache Flink service you run yourself.
 This is because Aiven for Apache Flink is a fully managed service.
 Aiven takes care of the underlying infrastructure and configuration tasks required to run a stable and reliable Flink service.